How to be the conductor of your own career orchestra

 • Isolation: Without the built-in social structures of employment

-• Role overload: Managing multiple commitments can be complex
+• Role overload: Managing multiple priorities can be complex